Take time from your visit to Tenerife to explore the peaceful haven of the Botanical Garden in Puerto de la Cruz.

 It’s not often that a tree leaves me speechless, but I was lost for words when I saw this imposing Ficus macrophylla.

 At first I thought it was a closely planted collection of slender saplings, with some larger trees at the centre.
-But as we drew closer, I realised that this is one massive fig tree, with a plethora of air roots surrounding it.
+But as I drew closer, I realised that this is one massive fig tree, with a plethora of air roots surrounding it.

 Ficus macrophylla is commonly known as the Moreton Bay fig or Australian banyan, and is native to Australia.
 Interestingly, this species of tree is often used in bonsai, due to its interesting buttressed roots.